Healthdirect Free Australian health advice you can count on.

 • your menstrual cycle isn't regular, or you have heavy bleeding

-• you can’t get pregnant
+• you are having difficulty becoming pregnant

-How should I prepare for the test?
+How do I prepare for an oestrogen blood test?

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.